 Sales data is generated by the minute.
 So, your sales analytics software must always stay operational.
 The core engine should be robust enough to carry out all the calculations and handle reports even when lead volume peaks.

 5. Short term and long-term data insights

 The insights must help you make decisions both on a short and long term.
 For instance, on a daily/weekly and on a monthly/quarterly/yearly basis.
 So, the software must consistently record and update the data.

-I hope this article helps you streamline your sales analytics strategy to resolve any business challenges that you may face.
-To sum it up, sales analytics is all about putting your data to work to improve sales outcomes.
+I hope this article helps you streamline your sales analytics strategy to resolve any business challenges you may face.
+To sum it up, sales analysis is all about putting your data to work to improve sales outcomes.
 With the right tool, sales analytics can completely transform your business.

 Book a demo to know more about LeadSquared’s Sales CRM.